Skip to main content

 Related Topics: #MIT Energy Initiative #energy storage #grid balancing #renewable integration #Google #Nestor Sepulveda #sustainable fuels #drop‑in fuels #decarbonization

-Nestor Sepulveda of Google stressed that storage is a service, and the appropriate technology depends on the valued service.
-He added that there’s no single winner‑takes‑all solution, a point that resonated with the crowd.
-The conference highlighted research priorities, but concrete pathways remain unclear.
+Nestor Sepulveda from Google argued that storage is really a service, and the right tech hinges on which service you value most.
+He also warned there’s no single “winner-takes-all” answer, a point that seemed to click with the audience.
+The talks sketched out research priorities, but the exact road ahead stayed fuzzy.

 Common Questions Answered